 - The stress on advisors may increase as they cope with isolation, disrupted service and an increased workload due to absences.
 Dealing with a high volume of calls could adversely affect customer service and outcomes, as well as the wellbeing of team members.

 How can technology help and how long will it take to make a difference?

-The most pressing issues will be to prepare for increased levels of difficulty, to ensure appropriate staffing levels on support lines and to alleviate the consequences of absences due to illness or isolation.
+The most pressing issues will be to prepare for increased levels of difficulty, to ensure appropriate staffing levels and to alleviate the consequences of absences due to illness or isolation.
 From a process point of view, digitisation and automation of routine tasks creates capacity and delivers reliable, uninterrupted service 24/7.
-From a customer point of view, it will immediately reduce call queues and frustration levels.
+From a customer point of view, this will immediately reduce call queues and frustration levels.
 Requests for forbearance as well as making payments, arrangements and promise creation can be diverted away from the contact centre workload.
 In addition, digital self-service can easily adapt to take new special measures into account without fuss or delay e.g. short-time working or furloughing.

-This makes it possible to solve a number of immediate issues–the need to serve customers remotely, to serve them quickly, to ensure compliance with vulnerability regulation and to keep the revenue stream, that allows the business to survive, flowing.
+This makes it possible to solve a number of immediate issues– the need to serve customers remotely, to serve them quickly, to ensure compliance with vulnerability regulation and to keep the revenue stream that allows the business to survive, flowing.
 A solution can be delivered remotely and will bring results straight away.

 In collections, thinking ahead may prove to be the defining positive action.
 Technology is sometimes seen as ‘anti-people’ but used wisely, it allows fixed resources to be directed where they matter most, where they make the most difference to customers’ lives and to business continuity.
 It is a practical step we can take now.